Welcome to axe Developer Hub

 • It provides simple, easy-to-follow instructions for incorporating accessibility testing into your current test codebase, easily enhancing your existing web page tests with Deque's accessibility testing expertise.

-• The results of your accessibility testing are presented in the axe Developer Hub dashboard which allows you to track your accessibility results over time, spot trends, and maintain quality.
+• The results of your accessibility testing are presented in the axe Developer Hub website which allows you to track your accessibility results over time to spot trends and maintain quality.

 • You can easily share your accessibility results with teammates to direct attention to new (or existing) areas of concern.
 In fact, sharing is baked in axe Developer Hub to allow sharing of almost everything.